 - Swollen feet or ankles

 How is aortic regurgitation diagnosed?
-Your caregiver will ask about your signs and symptoms and listen to your heart.
+Your healthcare provider will ask about your signs and symptoms and listen to your heart.
 You may need any of the following tests:

-Echocardiogram: This test is a type of ultrasound.
-Sound waves are used to show the structure, movement, and blood vessels of your heart.
+An echocardiogram is a type of ultrasound.
+Sound waves are used to show the structure and function of your heart.

 Chest x-ray: This is used to check the size of your heart and look for fluid around your heart and lungs.